tim-muscholl/tim-muscholl/README.md

 - 👋 Hi, I’m @tim-muscholl
 - 👀 I’m interested in machine/deep learning in python.
-- 🌱 I’m currently learning various programming languages, such as java or c#.
+- 🌱 I’m currently learning various programming languages, such as python, java or c#.
-- 💞️ I’m looking to collaborate on interesting python projects.
+- 💞️ I’m looking to collaborate on interesting projects.
 - 📫 How to reach me: tim.muscholl@gmail.com

 <!---